OpenGenealogy/yreport/README.md

     R1b1a2a1a	18907236  	C	S129/P310/PF6546

-This is a very basic check missing many features, it's just to see if everything can be read in OK and there's some basic sense in the results.
+This is a very basic check missing many features, it's just to see if everything can be read in OK and there's some meaning in the results.

 ##Roadmap